-Diane also has a blog where she writes about fun, unusual things to do in the Bay Area (usually kid friendly events since she has two children).
-She also will blog about any great deals she can find around the Bay Area and beyond.
+Diane also has a blog where she posts about some of the non-profit events going on around the Bay Area.
 Click here to check out her blog.

 Diane brings 20 years of Bay Area reporting experience to NBC Bay Area.
 She covered Barack Obama's historic Presidential Inauguration from Washington DC, traveled to Torino, Italy to cover the Olympic games and to Beijing in June of 2007 to report extensively on that city's preparations for the 2008 Summer Games.

-Diane teaches at the Haas School of Business at UC Berkeley (her alma mater).
-She also serves on the board of the International House at UC Berkeley.
+Diane serves on the board of two non-profits: International House at UC Berkeley and Curry Senior Center in the Tenderloin of San Francisco.
 Below is a picture of Diane when she moderated a panel with investigative reporter Lowell Bergman at the I House.

 Diane has won several awards including: Emmy, Associated Press, New York Film Festival and Bay Area Society of Professional Journalist awards.